jagedn/borrame/.github/ISSUE_TEMPLATE/show-and-tell-.md

 ---

-[ABSTRACT: Short introduction and motivation of the proposal.]
+[ABSTRACT: Replace with a short introduction and motivation of the proposal.
+A couple of lines is enought.]

 ## Proposal format